Planned Diffusion: Additional Analysis

-To test for potential systematic deviation from the optimal generation length, we multiply the model’s predicted span length by a length scaling factor to set the number of masks, sweeping the factor over $\{0.5, 1.0, 1.5, 2.0, 2.5\}$.
+\textbf{Chunk Lengths.} We test whether the model predicts chunk lengths accurately.
+Accurate length prediction is key to achieving good generation quality for planned diffusion, as the diffusion denoising phase of generation cannot alter the chunk length.
+Systematic over-prediction wastes time by adding masks and denoising steps, while systematic under-prediction harms quality by forcing content truncation.
+To test for potential systematic deviation from the optimal generation length, we multiply the model’s predicted chunk length by a length scaling factor to set the number of masks, sweeping the factor over $\{0.5, 1.0, 1.5, 2.0, 2.5\}$.
 We then measure length-controlled win rate (LCWR) and latency under identical inference settings.
-Latency rises with factors above $1.0$ as expected because larger spans require more mask tokens and denoising steps.
+Latency rises with factors above $1.0$ as expected because larger chunks require more mask tokens and denoising steps.
 Quality peaks at the model’s originally predicted length (i.e scaling factor of 1.0).
 Deviating by $\pm50\%$ of the predicted length reduces LCWR.
 Interestingly, we do not observe additional denoising steps leading to accuracy improvements.
 The model's length predictions are accurate; we do not observe systematic over/under-prediction.

-\textbf{Quality versus Latency Sweep.} By default, to maximize generation quality, we set the number of denoising steps for a span equal to that span’s length, and we unmask a position only when the model is highly confidence of its prediction.
+\textbf{Quality versus Latency Sweep.} By default, to maximize generation quality, we set the number of denoising steps for a chunk equal to that chunk’s length, and we unmask a position only when the model is highly confidence of its prediction.
 In this analysis, we measure the quality–latency trade-off by varying the number of denoising steps as well as confidence threshold for decoding.

-Planned diffusion employs a hyperparameter called step ratio (see Section \ref{sec:inference}), which determines the number of denoising steps relative to the span length.
-The step ratio $r$ scales steps relative to span length.
+Planned diffusion employs a hyperparameter called step ratio (see Section \ref{sec:implementation}), which determines the number of denoising steps relative to the chunk length.
+The step ratio $r$ scales steps relative to chunk length.
 When $r$ equals 1 the number of steps equals the number of tokens; smaller $r$ uses fewer steps per token.
 The confidence threshold $\tau$ used by \cite{wu2025fast} selects which positions to unmask at each denoising step.
 For each masked position, if the model’s top-token probability at that position is at least $\tau$, we decode that token and unmask the position; otherwise we keep it masked for decoding at a later time step.